jihoshin28/codeitout/README.md

 This command is available on the client package directory and lets you build your project manually.

 # How to use

+When you first open the application, you'll need to hover to the top of the application to open your first window.